-To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to fully renewable power or low-carbon fuels by the end of 2035.
+The fund promotes both environmental and social characteristics.
+While the fund did not commit to making investments aligned with the EU Taxonomy, during the reporting period switching to fully renewable power or low-carbon fuels by the end of 2035.
 For nuclear energy, the criteria include comprehensive safety and waste management rules

-Enabling activities directly enable other activities to make a substantial
+Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.